bogaudio/BogaudioModules/README.md

 A signal-routing module with two through channels.
 If the button is held or the GATE input is high, the HIGH input for each channel is routed to the corresponding OUT.
 Otherwise, each LOW input is routed to each OUT.

-If LTCH (latch) mode is enabled, a button click or trigger pulse at GATE will toggle the output to HIGH; a second click or trigger resets it to LOW.
+If LATCH is enabled, a button click or trigger pulse at GATE will toggle the output to HIGH; a second click or trigger resets it to LOW.

 _Polyphony:_ If polyphonic input is present at GATE, then the module is polyphonic in the standard way, independently switching the independent polyphonic channels on the high/low inputs (the button will switch all channels).
 Additionally, if the input at GATE is not present or monophonic, but polyphonic cables are are present at any high/low inputs, and such an input is switched to the output, it is duplicated to the output with channels intact.